Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 ---
 article: true
 unlisted: true
-title: 'Why reducer is reducer?
-Mental model of modern state management'
+title: 'Why reducer is reducer?'
 description: 'Learn why ngrx reducer is called reducer and how it is related to the JavaScript array reduce function'
 date: '2020-05-02T06:13:25Z'
 author: 'Nikita Poltoratsky'